 We appreciate your interest in the UNC Counseling and Psychological Services Doctoral Internship Program.
-We will offer four full-time positions for the 2018-2019 internship year, each carrying a stipend of $30,688 with vacation, professional development, and sick time provided.
+We will offer four full-time positions for the 2019-2020 internship year, each carrying a stipend of $30,688 with vacation, professional development, and sick time provided.
 You will find information about the application process below.
+For further information about our site and application process, please read our APPIC directory profile.
 Please feel free to contact us regarding any questions you may have.

 By the application date, applicants will be expected to have completed two practicum experiences with a minimum of 500 intervention hours.
 All formal academic coursework, accepted dissertation proposal and practicum training requirements should be completed prior to beginning the internship.
 Passing a criminal background check, having essential vaccines/inoculations and signature of the agency confidentiality policy are required by Campus Health for matched interns to work at Counseling and Psychological Services.